shajen/rtl-sdr-scanner-cpp/README.md

 It also provides easy but very powerful **web panel** to explore recordings and spectrograms.

-# Wiki

-Many useful instructions and information are on the [wiki](https://github.com/shajen/rtl-sdr-scanner-cpp/wiki).

 # Supported devices

 Sdr scanner use [SoapySDR](https://github.com/pothosware/SoapySDR) library to get data so it support all devices that are supported by `SoapySDR`.
 Full list of supported devices [here](https://github.com/shajen/rtl-sdr-scanner-cpp/wiki/Supported-devices).